 False Awakening in the Etheric Body

-"False Awakening" is the term for a state, in which, after classical view, one dreams to get up and to do all the things one usually does after waking up (getting dressed etc.).
+"False Awakening" is the term for a state, in which, after classical view, we dream to get up and do all the things we usually do after waking up (like getting dressed etc.).
 In my opinion these aren’t normal dreams.
 It’s a different process: while thinking of getting up (or rather while we are subconsciously getting prepared to get up), one sets free the astral body and performs the usual morning activities automatically.
 According to written records and reports, this is equivalent to the "forerunner" – a phenomenon which will be discussed thoroughly in the article Forerunner.
 A fact that highly suggests that false awakening is no normal dream is that it can occur in all transitional forms between unconscious and fully conscious states.
 In the conscious states it is possible to astral travel from this state.

 The false awakening state can be induced through meditation and concentration.
 If we try to enter the false awakening state consciously, the typical character of the "dream" will change, because now of course we don’t have the intent to eat breakfast or to get dressed, but instead we e. g. will sit in our chair, meditating, with the intent to continue the meditation.
 That means, we are going on meditating in the "dream".
 The meditation becomes the subconscious expectation (instead of expecting to get up, eat breakfast etc.) and so it works as an awakening impulse.